Wandalen/wTools/module/core/former/Readme.md

 Subformers are specialized builders used within the `Former` framework to construct nested or collection-based data structures like vectors, hash maps, and hash sets.
 They simplify the process of adding elements to these structures by providing a fluent interface that can be seamlessly integrated into the overall builder pattern of a parent struct.
 This approach allows for clean and intuitive initialization of complex data structures, enhancing code readability and maintainability.

+### Types of Setters

+It's crucial to understand the differences among subform setters, container setters, and scalar setters:

+- **Scalar Setter**: Directly sets scalar values or simple fields within the forming entity.
+Unlike subform or container setters that manage complex objects or collections, scalar setters handle basic data types or individual fields.
+These are typically straightforward setter methods that do not involve nested formers or additional structuring.

+- **Container Setter**: Returns a former of the container itself, offering an interface to manage the container as a whole rather than its individual elements.
+This type of setter is useful for applying configurations or validations to the entire collection, such as a `HashMap` of children.

+- **Subform Setter**: Returns a former of an element within a container, providing an interface to individually form each element.
+For example, the `child` method acts as a subform setter, allowing for the addition and configuration of individual `Child` entities within the `Parent`'s `HashMap`.

+Each type of setter is designed to address different needs in the formation process, ensuring that users can build complex, nested structures or simply set individual field values as required.

 ### Subformer example: Building a Vector

 The following example illustrates how to use a `VectorSubformer` to construct a `Vec` field within a struct.
 The subformer enables adding elements to the vector with a fluent interface, streamlining the process of populating collection fields within structs.